gt987/gt987.github.io/_posts/2017-10-11-New Neighbors.md

 <img src="https://gt987.github.io/assets/images/noisy.png" alt="">

-If you live in NYC, you could try to get there and sneak into a party!
+If you live in NYC and you want to sneak into a party, I would suggest to try the lower east-side!